 An applicant is responsible for submitting the necessary supporting documents with his/her application.

-A processing fee is not charged for an application for a residence permit on the grounds of a working holiday.
+Applicants from Japan do not need to pay for an application for a residence permit on the grounds of a working holiday.

 Documents to be submitted:

 - Application for a residence permit.
 (Please download and save on computer before filling out).

 - In original format, carefully filled out and signed by the applicant.